kumbharnv/kumbharnv/README.md

 ### Hi there 👋

 👋 Hi, I’m @kumbharnv <br />
-👀 I have experinced on DevOps.Cloud Engineer,Azure & AWSconsultant <br />
+👀 I have experinced on DevOps.Cloud Engineer, Azure & AWS consultant <br />
 💞️ I’m looking to collaborate on Industry move towards cloud with DevOps technology <br />
 📫 How to reach me +91 9604002580 <br />
 📫 How to reach me kumbharnv@hotmail.com <br />